rogin/Snippets/Connect/Mirth.md

 ### No-op transformers that are enabled

 You'll see a recursive write error.
-Disable / delete the trans then redeploy.
+Disable / delete the transformer then redeploy.
 (TODO: VERIFY THIS ONE)

 ### ERROR status should be set but isn't